nestauk/ccid-tsr-importer/tsr-parser-original/README.md

 | `upload-session.sh`               | Upload a specific session file to a specific dynamodb table           |
 | `upload-all-sessions.sh`          | Upload all session files found in `output/` to the TSR sessions table |

+> [!CAUTION]
+> `upload-all-sessions.sh` isn't advised - this will include all test sessions.
+Just upload individual sessions.

 These are supported by some original javascript scripts that can manipulate the data itself:

 | Script                  | purpose                                                                                  |